SOLAS-TTRPG/SOLAS/README.md

 # Combat
 Struggle is a part of every story, and it may present itself in the form of combat.
 Your characters have specific strengths and weaknesses based on your primary attributes.

+## Melee Attacks
+Your character can use any melee weapon to attack something/someone within one tile.
+This calls for a **Strength** roll, plus any additional modifiers provided by the weapon or passive bonuses you may have.
+Count the total number of successes you rolled, and remove this amount from their current resistance.
+If you would remove more than they have remaining, the excess is direct damage to their health.

+## Ranged Attacks
+Similar to **melee attacks**, but instead this calls for a **Dexterity** roll.
+The distance you can attack over is provided by the weapon or passive bonuses that you may have.

+## Tricks
+Tricks have varied costs, associated with their mental difficulty, as well as varying ranges they can be used over.
+Please refer to the [Tricks](Tricks.md) documentation.

+## On Your Turn
+On your turn, you may use any number of stamina or focus points, by taking any of the following actions that you are permitted to use:
+- **Movement**: Uses 1 point per tile
+- **Attacks**: Uses 1 point per
+- **Tricks**: Point usage depends on the difficulty of the trick